FAQ schema is the latest SEO trend.

 Once you submit the link for indexing, it will take less than 60 minutes to show up on Google.

-I suggest you try this on your page that already ranks in the top 10 on Google SERPs.
-You’ll immediately notice the results going into a positive direction.
+I suggest you try the FAQ schema on your pages that already rank in the top 10 on Google SERPs.
+You’ll immediately notice the results going in a positive direction.

 Try this hack on your site and let me know how it works for you.